-The dose should be individualised with regard to the patient's clinical condition, body weight (bw), nutritional and energy requirements, adjusting dosage based upon additional oral/enteral intake.
+The dose should be individualised with regard to the patient's clinical condition and body weight (bw).

 The nitrogen requirements for maintenance of body protein mass depend on the patient's condition (e.g. nutritional state and degree of catabolic stress or anabolism).